olku/CMB-for-Axeos-PBX/README.md

 PBX documentation on call-me-back: <a href="https://axeos.com/knowledgebase/call-back-cmb/">Axeos knowledgebase</a>.

 ## License
-I have released this plugin under the GNU GENERAL PUBLIC LICENSE Version 3.
-In short this means you may copy, distribute and modify this software as long as you track changes/dates in source files and retain the original copyright.
-Any modifications you make must also be made available under the GPL along with build & install instructions.
-For more detailed information view the license file included in this repository.
+I have released this plugin under the MIT license.

 ## Disclaimer
 This plugin is not an official Axeos product.
 It's not released by <a href="https://axeos.com">Axeos</a>.
 It's not supported by Axeos.
 If you encounter issues, see <b>issues</b> below.